echobind/bisonapp/template/README.md

 # Run the app

 From the root, run `yarn dev`.
-This will do the following:
+This:

-- run `vc dev` to run the frontend and serverless functions locally
+- runs `vc dev` to run the frontend and serverless functions locally
-- start a watcher to generate the Prisma client on schema changes
+- starts a watcher to generate the Prisma client on schema changes
-- start a watcher to generate TypeScript types for GraphQL files
+- starts a watcher to generate TypeScript types for GraphQL files

 # Recommended Dev Workflow